John Asiata

-He previously played for Brisbane Broncos and the North Queensland Cowboys in the National Rugby League, forming part of the Cowboys' 2015 NRL Grand Final and 2016 World Club Challenge winning sides.
+He previously played for the Brisbane Broncos, and the North Queensland Cowboys in the NRL, forming part of the Cowboys' 2015 NRL Grand Final and 2016 World Club Challenge winning sides.

 Background

 Asiata was born in Penrith, New South Wales, Australia to a Samoan father and a Tongan mother.

-He played his junior football for the Wentworthville Magpies and attended Patrician Brothers' College, Blacktown.
+He played his junior football for the Minchinbury Jets before moving to Wentworthville Magpies whilst attending Patrician Brothers' College, Blacktown.

 Playing career

 In 2009, Asiata was a member of the Parramatta Eels side that finished runners-up in the Harold Matthews Cup.
 In 2010, he played with the Western Sydney Academy in the S.G.
 Ball Cup before being signed by the Sydney Roosters.
 He played for the Roosters' S.G.
 Ball team in 2011 and played for their National Youth Competition (NYC) team in 2012 and 2013.
 At the end of 2013, Asiata was named at lock in the 2013 NYC team of the year.
 In November 2013 Asiata signed a two-year contract with the North Queensland Cowboys, starting in 2014, following his Sydney Roosters NYC coach, Paul Green, to the North Queensland outfit.